23andMe is the leading genealogical testing company that also offers DNA health testing.

 Variations in autosomal DNA tend to be linked with people living in certain regions.

 Because most of the people in a region tend to share DNA with each other, those variations can narrow down where your ancestors lived.

-Your results will show how much of your DNA comes from each region, down to the nearest 0.1%.
+Your ancestry reports will show how much of your DNA comes from each region, down to the nearest 0.1% – your ancestry composition.

 A typical report might show that someone is 48.3% Western European, 27.2% Eastern European, 11.6% Asian, 9.2% Native American, and 3.7% Middle Eastern.

-By knowing where you ancestors likely came from, you have important clues on where to focus your research.
+By knowing where your ancestors likely came from, you have important clues on where to focus your research.

 Like most DNA testing companies, 23andMe lets you connect with genetic matches in their database.

 Currently, 23andMe has tested over 12 million people, so there’s a mighty good chance you’ll find some matches.

 However, there are two caveats.

 First, sharing your results with others is optional, so you will only see matches from folks who have agreed to share their results.